arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 The board features the standard 14 digital I/O ports, 6 analog channels, dedicated pins for I²C, SPI and UART connections.
 Compared to its predecessors the board has a much larger memory: 8 times more flash memory (256KB) and 16 times more SRAM (32KB).

 **Entry level projects:** If this is your first project within coding and electronics, the UNO R4 Minima is a good fit.
-It is easy to get started with, has a lot of online documentation (both official + 3rd party).
+It is easy to get started with and has a lot of online documentation (both official + 3rd party).

 **Easy power management:** the UNO R4 has barrel jack connector and support input voltages from 6-24V.
 This connector is widely popular and removes the need for additional circuitry to stepping down voltage.